jesperswillem/pymemdyn-teaching/manual/pymemdyn-manual.md

 setting up the simulation, via Molecular Dynamics (MD), of G-protein Coupled Receptors (GPCRs) embedded in a cell membrane.
 The protocol can be adapted to insert other transmembrane proteins, not only GPCRs.
-The library has been adapted from that described in Gutiérrez de Terán et al. (2011) [1], and is implemented in the web-based service for modeling and simulation of GPCRs available at
+The library has been adapted from that described in Guti�rrez de Ter�n et al. (2011) [1], and is implemented in the web-based service for modeling and simulation of GPCRs available at
 <http://gpcr-modsim.org>.